+- Staff use visual prompt cards to support children with communication difficulties - Makaton is used where appropriate - A member of staff has been trained in PECS - We use social stories to help children learn how to approach and deal with different social situations - We use technology where possible to reduce barriers to learning - We can offer support and supervision at unstructured times of the day e.g. break time and lunchtime where appropriate - We spend time with children helping them to identify situations that cause anxiety and finding ways to relieve this - We can provide specific one to one support when required - We use strategies and programmes to support speech and language development in partnership with the relevant agencies including Speech and Language Therapy Service, The SALT ASD Team and SENTASS Communication and Interaction Team - We provide opportunity to communicate in various ways e.g. Makaton and visuals

+Social, Emotional and Mental Health Difficulties

+This may include

-We spend time with children helping them to identify situations that cause anxiety and finding ways to relieve this We can provide specific one to one support when required We use strategies and programmes to support speech and language development in partnership with the relevant agencies including Speech and Language Therapy Service We provide opportunity to communicate in various ways e.g. Makaton Social, Emotional and Mental Health Difficulties This may include; • Social difficulties • Mental health conditions • Emotional difficulties The school provides pastoral care for all pupils through a collective approach from all the staff including the Head Teacher, Inclusion Manager/SENCO, PSA (Parent Support Advisor), Attendance Officer and Kalmer Councillor Our behaviour management systems in school are based on encouraging pupils to make positive decisions about behaviour choices Clear sanctions and rewards are followed to offer pupils structure and routines (See Behaviour Policy) Risk assessments are carried out to ensure the safety and inclusion of all pupils in all activities Referrals to specialists outside the school where appropriate e.g. Educational Psychology Service, CYPS - Children's and Young Peoples Service, School Health, Community Paediatrics, Kalmer Counselling, Single Point of Access Small group or one-to-one targeted programmes are delivered to pupils to improve social skills and emotional resilience e.g. Counselling Service, key member of staff for support Opportunities to attend residential trips in Year 5 and Year 6 which help to develop social, emotional and behavioural resilience, promoting independence Cognition and Learning Needs This may include; • Learning Difficulties (Moderate - MLD) • Specific Learning Difficulties (Dyslexia, Dyscalculia, Dyspraxia) Strategies to promote and develop literacy and mathematical skills with increasing independence Targeted small group support in class from the class teacher and teaching assistant Small group or one-to-one intervention programmes are delivered to improve skills in reading, writing and maths.
-We use resources to promote multi-sensory, practical and independent learning e.g. 'Mantle of the Expert' Use of ICT where possible to reduce barriers to learning e.g. Bug Club, Lexia We use strategies and resources to support dyslexic pupils e.g. coloured overlays for reading, word banks to support spelling of key words, alphabet letters Children identified with Dyslexia follow the Beat Dyslexia programme in 1:1 situations.
-We use a working memory game called 'Meemo' to develop children's auditory working memory.
-We assess pupils every term and report progress to parent/s or carer/s at the Assertive Mentoring meetings in school with the class teacher We develop multi-agency involvement with the family as required Sensory or Physical Needs This may include: Staff work with specialists such as 'The Hearing Impairment Service' or a member of the 'Visually Impaired Team' to seek advice and guidance on meeting the needs of individual pupils
+- Social difficulties - Mental health conditions - Emotional difficulties - The school provides pastoral care for all pupils through a collective approach from all the staff including the Head Teacher, Assistant Headteacher's, Inclusion Manager/SENCO, PSA (Parent Support Advisor), Attendance Officer and Kalmer Councillor - Our behaviour management systems in school are based on encouraging pupils to make positive decisions about behaviour choices - Clear sanctions and rewards are followed to offer pupils structure and routines (See Behaviour Policy) - Risk assessments are carried out to ensure the safety and inclusion of all pupils in all activities - Referrals to specialist agencies outside school where appropriate e.g. Educational Psychology Service, CYPS Children's and Young Peoples Service, School Health, Community Paediatrics, Kalmer Counselling, Single Point of Access (SPA), Single Point of Contact (SPOC) CYPS Children and Young People's Service - Small group or one-to-one targeted programmes are delivered to pupils to improve social skills and emotional resilience e.g. Counselling Service, key member of staff for support - Opportunities to attend residential trips in Year 5 and Year 6 which help to develop social, emotional and behavioural resilience, promoting independence - Lego Therapy